facebook/docusaurus/website/docs/lifecycle-apis.md

       // Return an array of paths to the modules that are to be imported
       // in the client bundle.
 These modules are imported globally before
       // React even renders the initial UI.
     },

+    extendCli(cli) {
+      // Register an extra command to enhance the CLI of docusaurus },
   };
 };